As a concern rises within you, restless thoughts tumble through your mind, pulling you farther away from what you are seeking.

 Sometimes it’s best not to know so much….it gives the mind too much to work with.

-We were driving down a quiet country road on our way into town to visit her favorite video store.
+We were driving down a quiet country road on our way into town on a visit to her favorite video store.
 She had a hot twenty dollar bill in her pocket and she was excited.
 Somewhere along that wooded stretch of hill county, I began to silently pray.
-Holding tightly onto my steering wheel, I began my conversation with Creator.
+Holding tightly onto my steering wheel, I began my invocation.
 Sometimes a whisper of words would be released,

 My mind was pushing the words out of me as if my body was over crowded with images of loosing her.
 The fear of my life without her was a strong current, and I was being swept away by it.